Eurodisco: Influence outside Europe

 The influence of Eurodisco had infiltrated dance and pop in the U.S. by 1983, as European producers and songwriters inspired a new generation of American performers.
-While disco had been declared "dead" due to a backlash there in 1979, subsequent Euro-flavored successes crossing the boundaries of rock, pop and dance, such as "Call Me" by Blondie and "Gloria" by Laura Branigan, ushered in a new era of American-fronted dance music.
+While in the U.S. disco had been declared "dead" due to backlash in 1979, subsequent European-derived successes crossing the boundaries of rock, pop, and dance, such as "Call Me" by Blondie and "Gloria" by Laura Branigan, ushered in a new era of American-fronted dance music.
 Branigan (produced by German producer Jack White) moved deeper into the Eurodisco style for further hits, alongside Giorgio Moroder-produced U.S. acts Berlin and Irene Cara.
 By 1984, musicians from many countries had begun to produce Eurodisco songs.
-In Germany, notable practitioners of the sound included Modern Talking, Arabesque, Sandra, Alphaville, C.C.
-Catch and Austrian Falco, although he was also heavily influenced by rap and rock music.

-A Eurodisco revival was also contributed by northern European record labels such as Iventi D'azzurro (The Netherlands) and Flashback Records (Finland), with rearranged releases of the old hits and unreleased demos resung by the original Italo singers, also including new songs.
-Recording artists like Joey Mauro, Karl Otto, Diva have been releasing new albums.
-Joey Mauro was able to recreate the sound of 1980s Italo disco with his synthesizers and keyboard collections, and a special place within the scene is occupied by Peter Aresti, formerly known as Peter Arcade, who officially started his career in the '90s.

 Among Vietnamese-diaspora community in the US, Eurodisco was referred as new wave.
 In Mainland China, the Eurodisco was popularized through the spread of the Eurodisco mix album Hollywood East Star Trax (shortened as Hedong in Chinese) and Master Mix (Mengshi in Chinese), compiled by DJ Alex - who at the time was a DJ in the dance club "Hollywood East" in Hong Kong.
 As the album circulated, "Hedong" and "Mengshi" soon became a figurative term representing Eurodisco.